David Ortiz shooting suspect charged with drug possession

 NEWARK, N.J.
-(AP) - One of the suspects in the shooting of former baseball star David Ortiz was charged Thursday with drug and firearm possession in New Jersey.
+(AP) - The man authorities say shot former baseball star David Ortiz was charged Thursday with drug and firearm possession in New Jersey.

 Rolfi Ferreira-Cruz was indicted on cocaine and heroin possession charges and also a charge of conspiracy to distribute drugs, the U.S. Attorney’s Office in Newark announced.

-Ferreira-Cruz, 25, who was arrested last week, is among at least 11 people that have been arrested in the shooting so far, ranging from the alleged gunman to a series of drivers and relatively minor accomplices.
+Ferreira-Cruz, 25, who was arrested last week, is among at least 11 people that have been arrested in the shooting so far.
 Thursday’s charges are unrelated to the shooting.

+Dominican authorities list his name as Rolfy Ferreyra.
+They say he has confessed to the shooting.
+New Jersey prosecutors did not address the difference in spelling but said the man they were looking for was the suspected shooter.

-He also faces state charges in New Jersey in connection with two armed robberies in 2017.
+Ferreira-Cruz also faces state charges in New Jersey in connection with two armed robberies in 2017.

 No attorney information is listed for the Reading, Pennsylvania, man.